 Yes, there's been a hiatus in posting.
 We're pretty sure that for the most part, you don't care about the story why.
 Maybe we'll get to that in the coming days.
 It's a sad tale of a tragically flawed leader.
 Bye-bye KLBP.

 So let's pick up at any old random spot...
 Actually this isn't a random spot, but it may seem that way to you...
 We've picked up a lot of tube amps in the past few months that we haven't shared yet.
 We picked up a few Marshalls.
-We picked up a VHT gone bad (and sold cheap!) that was going to start life as an 18-watter, but that we're going to turn into a 50-watt beast.
+We picked up a VHT gone bad (and sold cheap!) that was going to start life as a 36-watter, but that we're going to turn into a 50-watt beast.
 And there are more still...

 All these stories are cool, and as they play out we expect they will be a lot of fun.